Jianpeng-Xiong/uDMOEA/ReadMe.md

 Welcome to my GitHub homepage, where my papers and code are available.
 This is my first article published as first author/corresponding author, and also my first conference paper.
 Completed together with roommate Luo and classmate Zhan.
 This is a great project that can achieve the intelligent operation of small greenhouses.
 If you have any questions about this article or related fields, please feel free to communicate with me at any time.
-QQ email:1972026766@qq.com. 😇
+QQ-email📮:1972026766@qq.com. 😇

 🥳Environment
 ---